tailordev-academy/javascript-react/1-introduction.md

 ## What is Flux?

-[Redux](http://redux.js.org/) is *one* implementation of the Flux pattern.
+[Redux](http://redux.js.org/) is *one* (partial) implementation of the Flux pattern.
 It is now the reference and works well with React.

-More about it tomorrow!
+More about it later!

 ## Modern JavaScript